Santa Ramen Review, San Mateo

 San Mateo, CA 94403

 Santa Ramen is a very popular Japanese noodle Ramen restaurant in San Mateo.
-Located in a small shopping mall with a Fresh Choice and JoAnn’s, the restaurant has achieved a legendary cult following and long lines at both dinner and lunch times.
-We have eaten here many times with our last visit in April 2013.
+Located in a small shopping mall with a Fresh Choice and JoAnn’s, the restaurant has achieved a legendary cult following and has long lines at both dinner and lunch times.
+We have eaten here many times with our last visit in March 2014.

 Santa Ramen Decor – Basic sparsely decorated strip mall location with bamboo accents, Japanese liquor posters, and counter seating in the back.

 Santa Ramen Menu pics (Click to zoom in on any picture)